Welcome to our peperomia tetragona care guide, an easy to look after plant as long as you don’t overwater it…

 The peperomia tetragona must not be overwatered, so check it weekly and water when the soil is dry all the way down.

 Feed it a balanced fertilizer once a month in spring and summer.
+Don’t feed them in the winter when the temperatures drop and growth slows down.

 Give them a rich, well draining soil.
 They get root rot easily so add some perlite to the soil to avoid this issue.
+A good mix is one part perlite to four parts soil so aid drainage.

 When To Repot A Peperomia Tetragona